sakinanazarali/RUL_Prediction/README.md

 ### 3.3 Visualizations
 <ol>
 <li>
 Run all steps as described in Section 3.1 and Section 3.2 of this README file.
 This will process the data and prepare input files for the Visualizations.
+Visualizations can be viewed by running the "Visualizations.ipynb" notebook located in the models folder.
 </li>
 </ol>